tpai/r2-starter-kit/README.md

-# R^2 Starter Kit
+# R^2 Starter Kit with AmazeUI

-> R^2 Starter Kit is an boilerplate for web development built on top of React, Redux and Webpack based on Node.js environment.
+> R^2 Starter Kit is an boilerplate for web development built on top of React, Redux and Webpack.

 [![Travis Build Status][build-badge]][build]
 [![Coverage Status][coveralls-badge]][coveralls]